 Merchants who have committed to a subscription program are looking to provide an exceptional customer experience and convert customers to subscribers.
 One of the most common questions we get asked during implementation is “what are the best practices for our new subscription program?”

-While there are a number of little things that can be done to achieve a strong subscription program (and ultimately, these can vary between verticals and merchants,) included below are the best practices distilled from our years of experience in the subscription space.
+While there are a number of little things that can be done to achieve a strong subscription program (and ultimately, these can vary between product categories and merchants,) included below are the best practices distilled from our years of experience in the subscription space.

 FAQ on product details page